iozsaygi/iozsaygi.github.io/_posts/2024-02-04-devops-in-game-development.md

 The speed of our iterations is one of the key factors that determines whether we are going to meet our deadline for the upcoming release.
 Think of a CI pipeline where everyone has to wait for hours to get their builds in their hands and then finally test them.
 Crunch is inevitable in this case.

 DevOps principles play a great role in this by ensuring the lowest friction possible for development teams and making sure builds are constantly delivered.

+Also, automated test pipelines can lift some of the burden from QA teams to ensure QA time is used wisely.
+For instance, if we just want to test input-related bugs, we can automate this by creating a monkey test pipeline instead of wasting QA's time.
+This will create some space for the QA team so they can focus on other, more important test cases and hopefully speed up development and avoid a crunch.